neoforged/Documentation/docs/items/index.md

 - `setId` - Sets the resource key of the item.
     - This **must** be set on every item; otherwise, an exception will be thrown.
 - `overrideDescription` - Sets the translation key of the item.
 The created `Component` is stored in `DataComponents#ITEM_NAME`.
-- `useBlockDescriptionPrefix` - Similar to `overrideDescription`, but sets the translation key to `block.<modid>.<registry_name>`.
-This should be called on any `BlockItem`
+- `useBlockDescriptionPrefix` - Convenience helper that calls `overrideDescription` with the translation key `block.<modid>.<registry_name>`.
+This should be called on any `BlockItem`.
 - `overrideModel` - Sets the `ResourceLocation` representing the item model and expands to `assets/<namespace>/models/item/<path>.json`.
 The `ResourceLocation` is stored in `DataComponents#ITEM_MODEL`.
 - `requiredFeatures` - Sets the required feature flags for this item.
 This is mainly used for vanilla's feature locking system in minor versions.
 It is discouraged to use this, unless you're integrating with a system locked behind feature flags by vanilla.
 - `stacksTo` - Sets the max stack size (via `DataComponents#MAX_STACK_SIZE`) of this item.
 Defaults to 64.
 Used e.g. by ender pearls or other items that only stack to 16.
-- `durability` - Sets the durability (via `DataComponents#MAX_DAMAGE`) of this item and the initial damge to 0 (via `DataComponents#DAMAGE`).
+- `durability` - Sets the durability (via `DataComponents#MAX_DAMAGE`) of this item and the initial damage to 0 (via `DataComponents#DAMAGE`).
 Defaults to 0, which means "no durability".
 For example, iron tools use 250 here.
 Note that setting the durability automatically locks the max stack size to 1.
 - `fireResistant` - Makes item entities that use this item immune to fire and lava (via `DataComponents#FIRE_RESISTANT`).
 Used by various netherite items.
 - `rarity` - Sets the rarity of this item (via `DataComponents#RARITY`).
 Currently, this simply changes the item's color. `Rarity` is an enum consisting of the four values `COMMON` (white, default), `UNCOMMON` (yellow), `RARE` (aqua) and `EPIC` (light purple).
 Be aware that mods may add more rarity types.
 - `setNoRepair` - Disables anvil and crafting grid repairing for this item.
 Unused in vanilla.